diffpy/diffpy.utils/doc/source/examples/diffraction_objects_example.rst

     doubled_object = 2 * diff_object1           # Double the intensities
     reduced_intensity = diff_object1 / 2        # Halves the intensities

-You can also do binary operations between two diffraction objects, as long as their yarrays have the same length.
+You can also do binary operations between two diffraction objects, as long as they are on the same ``q/tth/d-array``.
 The operation will apply to the intensity values, while other properties (such as ``xarrays``, ``xtype``, and ``metadata``) will be inherited from the left-hand side diffraction object (``diff_object1``).